Aman-s12345/koinx-assignment/README.md

 ## Introduction

 Welcome to our cutting-edge cryptocurrency platform, where we seamlessly integrate design elegance with real-time data for an unparalleled user experience.
-Our website is meticulously crafted to incorporate the latest trends and functionalities, ensuring that you stay ahead in the dynamic world of digital assets..
+Our website is meticulously crafted to incorporate the latest trends and functionalities, ensuring that you stay ahead in the dynamic world of digital assets.

+## Top 3 Trending Coin (24h)

 ![Main Page](image/img_2.png)